Saiteja802/parallel-IDA-openseespy/README.md

+# <h1 style="font-size: 3.2em; font-weight: bold;">Parallel computing module for incremental dynamic analysis</h1>

 Please cite the following article if you are using this code: 'Sistla S, Chandramohan R, Sullivan TJ.
 Loss-oriented hazard-consistent incremental dynamic analysis.
 Structural Safety.
 2026 Jan 28;102692.'

-General Notes: Incremental dynamic analysis using OpenSeespy and leader-follower architecture This document is intended to help users interested in conducting incremental dynamic analysis (IDA) using parallel computing.
+<h2 style="font-size: 2em; font-weight: bold;"> General Notes: Incremental dynamic analysis using OpenSeespy and leader-follower architecture</h2>

+This document is intended to help users interested in conducting incremental dynamic analysis (IDA) using parallel computing.
 The example code (IDA_leader_follower.py) can be used to conduct IDA of a building model using the leader-follower architecture to efficiently run analysis in parallel.
 The following packages are to be installed before running the main file (IDA_leader_follower.py) in the command line:
 1. Install mpiexec using the following link